JBruscadin/HolomiRA/README.md

 ```
 For more information about cluster execution in Snakemake, refer to the [documentation](https://snakemake.readthedocs.io/en/v7.19.1/executing/cluster.html).

-* **Attention**: If error is given during SUPER-FOCUS analysis, please delete *m8 and its corresponding *.fasta and run snakemake again.
+* **Attention**: If you encounter errors during SUPER-FOCUS steps, please delete the affected .m8 and .fasta files and re-run Snakemake.

-## Processing steps
+## Workflow Steps

 * **Step 1**: Predict CDS using Prokka
 * **Step 2**: Extract target candidate regions